Excursions

 Experience the Garden and its fascinating nightlife on this adventure by torchlight.

-Students will investigate a wide variety of local native plants that are integral in the life of First Nations peoples.
+Students will investigate a wide variety of local native plants that are integral in the life of First Nations peoples, exploring how these plants contribute to sustainability practices and the preservation of natural resources.

-Students explore the Botanic Gardens, to learn about thriving desert landscapes, biodiversity, and experience the wonder of time spent in nature.
+Students explore the Botanic Gardens and experience art through the wonders of nature.

 Explore the history through hands on experiences to gain insight into First Nations peoples experiences of settlement and compare ways of knowing, being and doing between these two cultures.